mazetoken/SLP-smart-contract-tokens/README.md

 _*This is not an investment advice or recommendation_

-REBEL, VANDALS and CARTEL are tokens of appreciation, loyalty or reward tokens or ...
+REBEL, VANDALS and CARTEL are tokens of appreciation, loyalty or reward tokens and can be sent without BCH blockchain fee with [Post Office](https://mazepostage.herokuapp.com) server enabled

 REBEL token id: [4b42d3f9c9aa48b78efc1fc05d4c92314352409d387880e5803358522a33e968](https://simpleledger.info/token/4b42d3f9c9aa48b78efc1fc05d4c92314352409d387880e5803358522a33e968)